navneil-naicker/acf-page-level/README.md

-# acf-page-level
+ACF Page Level
-Sometimes you want to show the field groups based on the page level right?
-Well here you go.
-Enjoy!
+You might be having a complex project where you have to show the field groups based on the page level.
+Thanks to ACF (Advanced Custom Fields), there is a way to make our work less painful.
+This plugin is very lightweight and adds functionality to show field groups depending on the page level.
+You can also set the page ancestor to more specific.